awsdocs/amazon-ec2-user-guide/doc_source/troubleshooting-ena.md

 + **18**: RSS Hash Input configuration is not supported for this device\.

 + **20**: Interrupt moderation is not supported for this device\.

++ **27**: The Elastic Network Adapter driver does not support polling the Ethernet capabilities from snmpd\.

 Failed to config AENQ
 The Elastic Network Adapter does not support AENQ configuration\.